-These interrogations have yet to find a definite theoretical answer.
-A line of recent analytical works \cite{benton2023error,chen2022sampling,chen2023improved,chen2023probability,chen2023restoration,wibisono2022convergence,lee2022convergence,lee2023convergence,li2023towards,de2021diffusion,de2022convergence,pidstrigach2022score, block2020generative} has mainly focused on the study of the transport problem, and provides rigorous convergence guarantees, taking as a starting point the assumption of an $L^2-$accurate estimate of the velocity or score.
+A line of recent analytical works \cite{benton2023error,chen2022sampling,chen2023improved,chen2023probability,chen2023restoration,wibisono2022convergence,lee2022convergence,lee2023convergence,li2023towards,de2021diffusion,de2022convergence,pidstrigach2022score, block2020generative} have mainly focused on the study of the transport problem, and provide rigorous convergence guarantees, taking as a starting point the assumption of an $L^2-$accurate estimate of the velocity or score.
 They hence bypass the investigation of the learning problem --and in particular the question of ascertaining the sample complexity needed to obtain such an accurate estimate.
 More importantly, the study of the effect of learning from a \textit{limited} sample complexity (and thus e.g. of possible network overfitting and memorization) on the generated density, is furthermore left unaddressed.
 On the other hand, very recent works \cite{cui2023high,shah2023learning} have characterized the learning of Denoising Auto-Encoders (DAEs) \cite{vincent2010stacked,vincent2011connection} in high dimensions on Gaussian mixture densities.
 Neither work however studies the consequences on the generative process.
 Bridging that gap, recent works have offered a \textit{joint} analysis of the learning and generative processes. \cite{oko2023diffusion,chen2023score,yuan2023reward} derive rigorous bounds at finite sample complexity, under the assumption of data with a \textit{low-dimensional} structure.
 Closer to our manuscript, a concurrent work \cite{mei2023deep} bounds the Kullback-Leibler distance between the generated and target densities, when parametrizing the flow using a ResNet, for high-dimensional graphical models.
-On the other hand, these bounds do not go to zero as the sample complexity increases, and are a priori not tight.\\
+On the other hand, these bounds do not go to zero as the sample complexity increases, and are a priori not tight.\looseness=-1\\

 The present manuscript aims at complementing and furthering this last body of works, by providing a tight end-to-end analysis of a flow-based generative model -- starting from the study of the high-dimensional learning problem with a finite number of samples, and subsequently elucidating the implications thereof on the generative process.\\